pace-of-mind/music-chips.com/_chips/turning-mono-into-stereo.md

 ### Use automation to create more movement
 You can apply automation to any of the plug-ins listed above to get the best results.

+### Manual and semi-manual edits of the Duplicate
+You can use Ableton Warp, Logic Flex or other DAWs to quantize and/or humanise the tracks to introduce timing differences per note.
+This is a labour-intensive option, so it may be easier to just record another take of the same instrument.